Overview

 Item 17.
 Voting Client Securities

-may choose to receive, and vote proxies related to their own accounts.
-In these circumstances, we
+have the option to choose to receive, and vote proxies related to their own accounts.
+In these

-will consult with clients regarding the proxy vote upon request.
-With respect to ERISA accounts,
+circumstances, we will consult with clients regarding the proxy vote upon request.
+With respect

-we will vote proxies unless the plan documents specifically reserve the plan sponsor’s right to
+to ERISA accounts, we will vote proxies unless the plan documents specifically reserve the plan

-vote proxies.
-To direct us to vote a proxy in a particular manner, clients should contact our office
+sponsor’s right to vote proxies.
+To direct us to vote a proxy in a particular manner, clients should

 Absent specific client instructions, MSR generally votes in line with third-party proxy research